 - Exfoliate more.
 If you’ve got Acne, then your skin barrier is already damaged/impaired.
 Exfoliating more isn’t going to help you.
 You can’t just scrub Acne away!

-Treatment options and how we can help
+What are the Treatment options and how can we help you?

 It is important to work alongside a professional that can guide you through the complex nature of Acne – and work with you on finding a solution.

 Acne may clear up on its own, but it’s not advised to let it run its course as this may result in further issues such as post inflammatory hyperpigmentation and scarring, not to mention the psychological effects such as low self-esteem, self-confidence, and anxiety – all of which are common side-effects – especially in severe cases.